 Howmet is a leading global provider of advanced engineered solutions for the aerospace and transportation industries.
-The Company's primary businesses focus on jet engine components, aerospace fastening systems, and airframe structural components necessary for mission-critical performance and efficiency in aerospace and defense applications, as well as forged wheels for commercial transportation.
+The Company's primary businesses focus on jet engine components, aerospace fastening systems, and airframe structural components necessary for mission-critical performance and efficiency in aerospace and defense applications, as well as forged aluminum wheels for commercial transportation.
 Howmet's technological capabilities support the innovation and growth of next-generation aerospace programs.
 Its differentiated technologies enable lighter, more fuel-efficient aircraft and commercial trucks to operate with a lower carbon footprint and support more sustainable air and ground transportation.

 Howmet is a global company operating in 20 countries.
-Based upon the country where the point of shipment occurred, the United States and Europe generated 68% and 22%, respectively, of Howmet's sales in 2021.
-In addition, Howmet has operating activities in numerous countries and regions outside the United States and Europe, including Canada, Mexico, China and Japan.
+Based upon the country where the point of shipment occurred, North America and Europe generated 71% and 22%, respectively, of Howmet's sales in 2022.
+In addition, Howmet has operating activities in numerous countries and regions outside of North America and Europe, including China and Japan.